zachmorse/pokedex-challenge-ui/README.md

 ## Next Steps

 Now that you've gotten everything up and running, take a look at the Bug report and the Feature request below.
-You'll probably want to fix the bug first before implementing the new feature.
-Once those two things are complete, you've completed the challenge!
+For development on these, please create a branch for each piece of work (one branch for the bug fix and one branch for the feature implementation.)
+Make your commits to these branches and push them up, once complete.
+And that's all there is to it!
 Good luck!

 # The Bug